B.A. (Hons.), M.A.

-I am originally from Margaret River, Western Australia, but moved to Melbourne to pursue a tertiary education.
-Before coming to the ANU I completed an undergraduate degree majoring in archaeology and philosophy, an honours degree in philosophy, and a master’s degree in philosophy, all at La Trobe University.
+I am originally from Margaret River, Western Australia.
+Before coming to the ANU I completed an undergraduate degree majoring in archaeology and philosophy, an honours degree in philosophy, and a master’s degree in philosophy, all at La Trobe University in Melbourne.

-Alongside my academic interests, I have pursued a career in quality management and risk analysis.
-I have worked for a number of large companies in the energy and resource sector, including Newcrest Mining and Energy Australia.
+Alongside my academic interests I have pursued a career in quality management and risk analysis, mainly in the mining and petrochemical industries.
 In 2014 I developed a conscience and moved to the community sector, where I preformed similar roles for the Australian Red Cross Blood Service and the Victorian Aboriginal Community Controlled Health Organisation.

-Outside of work, I like motorbikes, Geelong Football Club, travel (especially to India), live music and Korean food.
+Outside of work I like motorbikes, Geelong Football Club, surfing, travel, live music, Korean food and red wine.

 - Philosophy of cognitive science